Mind the Gap: Norm-Aware Adaptive Robust Loss for Multivariate Least-Squares Problems: Methodology

 A robust estimate of $\tilde{\epsilon}$ is made by fitting an $n_e$-dimensional \textit{Maxwell-Boltzmann} (MB) speed distribution to the residuals \cite[\textsection15.2]{Laurendeau2005},

 The MB distribution generalizes the Chi distribution with shape parameter $a$, and the additional flexibility is useful here because, in reality, $\mbf{e}_i$ is merely expected to be Gaussian-like.

 Normally, the optimal shape parameter $a^\star$ would be found by minimizing the negative log-likelihood of $p_{\textrm{MB}}$ in \eqref{eqn:ndimmb} with respect to $a$.
 However, in practice the presence of outliers leads to a poor fit.
 The optimal shape parameter is found here via where $q(\epsilon)$ is the distribution on the residuals.
 The form of \eqref{eqn:minexpect} weights the squared difference between $p_{\textrm{MB}}$ and $q$ by the relative frequency $q$, ensuring a better fit in high-frequency inlier areas.
-If the proportion of outliers is especially high, a threshold ${\epsilon < \chi^{n_e}_{0.9973}}$ is applied before the fitting procedure, where, absent outliers, \SI{99.73}{\percent} ($3\sigma$) of residuals are expected to be less than $\chi^{n_e}_{0.9973}$ in the CDF of an $n_e$-dimensional Chi distribution.
+If the proportion of outliers is especially high, a threshold \secondupdate{${\epsilon < \tau}$} is applied before the fitting procedure.
 Given a discrete set of residuals ${\{ \epsilon_i \}^N_{i=1}}$, the minimizing solution is

 where $k$ are the bins of a normalized histogram.
 Parameter $a^\star$ is found here using Newton's method with a backtracking line search, with

 The estimated mode value is then \cite[\textsection15.2]{Laurendeau2005} Applying this shift to residuals greater than the estimated mode as well as to the truncation bound $\tau$ yields the \textit{mode-shifted residuals} $\xi_i$ and the \textit{mode-shifted truncation bound} $\nu$,